 One of the main differences between the Baratza Encore and the Smart Grinder Pro relates to dosing control and the usability of the design features.

 The Baratza Encore has a straightforward interface and relatively few settings.
-The dosing is all manual, which means that to set the correct quantity of beans for each grind, you will a coffee scale to weigh the coffee dispensed to calculate the ratio of your brew.
+The dosing is all manual, which means that to set the correct quantity of beans for each grind, you will need a coffee scale to weigh the coffee dispensed to calculate the ratio of your brew.

 The Breville Grinder interface is displayed on a LED screen, with various options to edit grind settings, dosage levels, and the volume of coffee of each dose.
 This dosing technology allows for fine-tuning of grind time and size allowing you to easily tweak settings to achieve the perfect grind for your brewing process.
 There is also the option of saving your favourite settings as default.

 With the Baratza Encore, the grind size is manually adjusted by turning the hopper left, for fine, and right, for course, which is intuitive and easy to manage.
 The beans are ground manually by the pulse button located on the side and can be user-calibrated.